gynamics/zsh-usepkg/README.md

 ## Installation

 You can also simply download `zsh-usepkg.plugin.zsh`from github and source it.
+However, once it starts fetch plugins, all plugins fetched will be saved in directory path `$USEPKG_DATA`(default value is `$HOME/.local/share/zsh`).
+You can overwrite this variable before running `defpkg-finis`.

 ``` shell
 # Bootstrap, run it once